Impact of Growing eCommerce Businesses on the Logistics Sector

-It is also expected that the entry of eCommerce giants into the logistics sector and the 3PL market may hit the profits of existing operators.
-These companies need to face the competition by building comprehensive service and facilities for better services.
-This can be done through mergers and acquisitions.
+The entry of eCommerce giants into the logistics sector and the 3PL market may hit the profits of existing operators.
+These companies need to face competition by building comprehensive services and facilities for better services.
+Mergers and acquisitions can be useful in this aspect.

-By generating demand for both logistics and warehouse capacity through cross-border eCommerce transactions, Alibaba and Amazon have already started creating global sale/distribution channels for SMEs.
-With the increase in cross-border eCommerce, shoppers also have started buying products on foreign sites.
+By generating demand for both logistics and warehouse capacity through cross-border eCommerce transactions, Alibaba and Amazon are already creating global sales/distribution channels for SMEs.
+With the increase in cross-border eCommerce, shoppers also have started buying products on external sites.
 It is estimated that by 2020, 45 percent of online shoppers will shop in sites of different nations.
 According to the Colliers report, this will be a fourfold increase from cross-border sales that happened in 2014.

-Nevertheless, technology may affect the logistics and warehousing sector in an adverse manner through the process of improved inventory flow.
-For example, the patent for 3D printing delivery trucks to be introduced by Amazon may hinder the growth and operations of other digital platforms.
+Nevertheless, technology may affect the logistics and warehousing sector adversely through the process of improved inventory flow.
+For example, the patent for 3D printing delivery trucks that Amazon will introduce may hinder the growth and operations of other digital platforms.